 The cost and availability of capital is also dependent on our short term and long-term credit ratings.
-CRISIL Ratings

-Limited vide their rating letter dated December 5, 2024 and rating rationale dated December 4, 2024 reaffirmed the rating of our long term bank loans of \gtrless 2,500 lakh as 'CRISIL BBB-/Stable', and the rating of our non-convertible debentures of \gtrless 20,000 lakh was reaffirmed as 'CRISIL BBB-/Stable'.
-Further, India Ratings vide their rating letter dated June 25, 2024 affirmed the rating of our bank loans of \gtrless 5,000 lakh as 'IND BBB-/Stable'.
-Further, India Ratings vide their revalidation rating letter dated November 19, 2024 reaffirmed rating of our non-convertible debentures of \gtrless 20,000 lakh as 'IND BBB-/Stable'.
+CRISIL Ratings Limited vide their rating rationale letter dated December 4, 2024 reaffirmed the rating of our long term bank loans of ₹ 5,000 lakh as 'CRISIL BBB-/Stable', and the rating of our non-convertible debentures of ₹ 20,000 lakh was reaffirmed as 'CRISIL BBB-/Stable'.
+Further, India Ratings vide their rating letter dated April 30, 2025 affirmed the rating of our bank loans of ₹10,000 lakh and non-convertible debentures of ₹19,099.10 lakh as 'IND BBB-/Stable'.
+Further, India Ratings vide their rating letter dated April 30, 2025 has assigned 'IND BBB-/Stable' in respect of present Issue of NCDs of ₹10,000 lakh.
 Ratings reflect a rating agency's opinion of our financial strength, operating performance, strategic position, and ability to meet our obligations.
 Any downgrade of our credit ratings would increase borrowing costs and constrain our access to debt and bank lending markets and, as a result, would adversely affect our business.
 In addition, downgrades of our credit ratings could increase the possibility of additional terms and conditions being added to any new or replacement of financing arrangements.
-For details regarding ratings received by our Company, please refer to "Our Business - Credit Rating and Rationale" on page 116 and "Annexure II" on page 273.
+For details regarding ratings received by our Company, please refer to "Our Business - Credit Rating and Rationale" on page 42 and "Annexure II" on page 275.

-33. We are subjected to supervision and regulation by the RBI as a NBFC- BL, and changes in RBI's regulations governing us could adversely affect our business.
+33. We are subjected to supervision and regulation by the RBI as a NBFC-BL, and changes in RBI's regulations governing us could adversely affect our business.